 The Finnish Geosciences Research Laboratory is a joint collaboration of Helsinki, Oulu, Aalto and Turku Universities, Åbo Akademi, and the Geological Survey of Finland (GTK).

 The Ministry of the Environment has appointed a working group 2015 -2018 to prepare Finland’s association into the work of Intergovernmental panel on climate change IPCC.
-The working group is led by the Finnish Meteorological Institute and Professor Juha Pekka Lunkka is the representative the University of Oulu in this group.
+The working group is led by the Finnish Meteorological Institute and Professor Juha Pekka Lunkka is the representative of the University of Oulu in this group.

 EIT Raw Materials, initiated by the European Institute of Innovation and Technology (EIT) is the largest and strongest consortium in the raw materials sector worldwide.
-It was founded to promote cooperation through the entire innovation chain, from education to research&innovation and entrepreneurship.
+It was founded to promote cooperation through the entire innovation chain, from education to research, innovation and entrepreneurship.
 EIT Raw Materials unites the most remarkable universities, research institutions and businesses of the field.
 They collaborate on finding new, innovative solutions to secure the supplies and improve the raw materials sector all along its value chain – from extraction to processing, from recycling to reuse.
-The University of Oulu is one of the core partners of EIT Raw Materials and belongs to EIT Raw Materials Baltic Sea co-location center.
+The University of Oulu is one of the core partners of EIT Raw Materials and belongs to EIT Raw Materials Baltic Sea co-location centre.
 Contact person: professor Kauko Leiviskä.

 Key international research infrastructures in the focus area include the Finnish Grid and Cloud Infrastructure FGCI and material- and atmospheric science beamline FinEstBeAMS (MAX IV Laboratory) where the University of Oulu coordinates the Finnish participation.